tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 We could also use a worklist here, and it would be faster, but eh.
 Repeatedly iterating over all blocks is fine for now.

+The Wimmer paper skips this liveness analysis entirely by assuming some computed information about your CFG: where loops start and end.
+It also requires all loop blocks be contiguous.
+Then it makes variables defined before a loop and used at any point inside the loop live *for the whole loop*.
+By having this information available, it folds the liveness analysis into the live range building, which we'll do in a moment.

+That sounded complicated and finicky.
+Maybe it is, maybe it isn't.
+So I went with a dataflow liveness analysis instead.
+If it turns out to be the slow part, maybe it will matter enough to learn about this loop tagging method.

+For now, we will pick a *schedule* for the control-flow graph.

 ## Scheduling

 In order to build live ranges, you have to have some kind of numbering system